Fretboard Foundation

 Most songs don't even use all twelve notes.
 Most songs are in a key which indicates a scale that defines the notes used in the song.
 A scale is a subset of the chromatic notes, derived using a particular pattern.

-Major scale on one string
+Major scale on one string,

 Chords and arpeggios

-Chords are built by stacking every other note in a scale (aka every "third" note), starting from a given note in the scale, and including as many notes as we want the scale to have.
+Chords are built by stacking every other note in a scale (aka every "third" note), starting from a given note in the scale, and including as many notes as we want the chord to have.
 Constructing chords from scales like this is called harmonizing a scale.
 In Western harmony, most chords have three notes, known as triad chords.

 The sequence of notes that make up a chord is called an arpeggio.
 The arpeggio is another name for the chord tones played in a sequence.
 For example, here's a major triad arpeggio, including the repeated 1 at the octave.

-Major triad arpeggio on one string
+Major triad arpeggio on one string,

 When improvising with notes from a scale, we can suggest the underlying harmony of the song by emphasizing the chord tones, or arpeggio, of the chord we're playing over.
-This course describes ways to practice which make that easier.
+This series describes ways to practice which make that easier.

 Introduction to Harmony on Guitar